simonesilvestroni/m2m-website/_posts/2022-01-24-website-redesign.md

 date: '2022-01-24'
 last_modified_at: '2022-01-24 18:14:59'
 author: 'Simone Silvestroni'
-categories:
-  - 'Web design'
 tags:
+  - 'web design'
-  - web standards
+  - 'web standards'
-  - jekyll
+  - 'jekyll'
-  - jamstack
+  - 'jamstack'
-  - netlify
+  - 'netlify'
-  - github
+  - 'github'
-  - indieweb
+  - 'indieweb'
-  - webmentions
+  - 'webmentions'
-  - web sustainability
+  - 'web sustainability'
-  - small web
+  - 'small web'
 description: "Minutes to Midnight’s new redesigned website is easier to navigate and straight to the point.
 Built with Jekyll, Github and Netlify."
 ---
 ## Platform